 Raksha Bandhan or Rakhi is an annual festival that is celebrated on the Purnima of the Hindu lunisolar month of Shravan.
 This is a celebration of sibling’s love and as such it has attained a highly secular stature among all Indians.
 It is a sacred thread that ties up the siblings' hearts with an immaculate bond of love and care.
 The festival of Rakhi salutes the notion of selfless adulation, amity, and heartfelt affection.
 It is a perfect way of defining the unbreakable bond of the brothers and sisters.
 With the historical and mythological essence of Raksha Bandhan, the festival is as significant for the siblings as for the traditions.
-Sisters tie rakhi threads on the hands of their brothers and if they are not around their home, city, or state then they send rakhi to their brothers.
-Distance has never been an obstacle thus, sisters send rakhi to India from foreign lands or another state or city to their brother along with some gifts.
+Sisters tie rakhi threads on the hands of their brothers and if they are not around their home, city, or state then they send online rakhi to India free to their brothers.
+Distance has never been an obstacle thus, sisters send rakhi to India from foreign lands or another state or city to their brother along with rakhi gift for sister.
 This is one of the many celebrations when the brothers and sisters shower each other with gifts apart from the tying of the Rakhi thread and promising each other to cherish and protect forever.
 India is a diverse country that has varied customs and traditions.
 The festival of Rakhi is celebrated distinctly in its different parts or regions the festival has its distinct name in every region, state, and community.
 Every community has its set of beliefs and traditions that make it a bit different from the others but the essence of Rakhi remains the same.
 If you are curious just like us you are at the right place here we will explore the distinct names and the way the day is celebrated.
 Let’s have a look at a few of such spiritual names of the festival of Rakhi that will help us to understand it better.

 The name and the origin of the festival